 I grew up exposed to a wide variety of materials and possibilities.
 I was influenced by the views, ideas and philosophies of my parents and their artist friends and colleagues, as well as their open philosophy toward Art as a way of life.
 My parents encouraged exploring creative expression and made different mediums available to me, and I dabbled and explore with my parents tutelage.

 Always the rebel, I declined going to art school with my father's encouragement to just paint as much as I could, since through experience I would discover technique and learn by doing.
 I chose Acrylic on wood panel as my focus in 2002, when my youngest of two children was 2years old.

 I enjoy hula hooping, drinking coffee, colorful language, creative writing and the fantastic artistic community of Nevada County, where I have lived since 1996.
 I live with my partner and our combined 3 teenagers.
 I have shown in a variety of venues though out the greater Bay Area and Northern California.

 The beauty of the natural world is my inspiration.
 While I sometimes use photos for reference, I also draw from my imagination and inner world.
 I am drawn to landscapes, forests, trees, grasslands and some animals- ravens, owls and buffalo.
 I am exploring the blend of different elements and materials.
 I am pushing the perspective of realism and flat decorative work.
 What intrigues me is synthesizing different elements.
 By using my own hand carved rubber stamps, acrylic paint and paint pens, I am attempting to bring these elements together in a way that creates a dynamic interaction between them.
 I use iridescent paint in many of my backgrounds.
 The iridescent paint in my pieces creates a dramatic effect when natural light refracts off the paint, it lights the painting up with radiant light.
-This is a unique element.
-I have shown in different venues locally and in the greater bay area.
+This is a unique element and can lend to a painting showing different elements from different angles.